Earnings Types and Pay Rates

 Creating an Individual Default Rate on the Web Dashboard

-There are two types of default role-based rates that you are able to select between:
+There are three types of default role-based rates that you are able to select between:

 This is the most basic type of default role-based rate, and will always pay the role the same hourly amount, regardless of the time of day the employee attached to the role has worked.